salesforce/lwc/docs/proposals/error-boundary.md

 # Status
 This is a `draft`, brainstorm is needed

-# Error Boundary Components in Raptor
+# Error Boundary Components in LWC
-JavaScript errors inside components corrupt Raptor internal state and cause UI errors visible to users.
+JavaScript errors inside components corrupt LWC internal state and cause UI errors visible to users.

 ## Use Cases
 - As an app developer, I can structure my component logic to metigate rendering failures